priyamnagar266/choclatestore/replit.md

 ## Overview

 This is a full-stack e-commerce application for Cokha energy bars by Rajsic Foods.
-The application features a React frontend with Express.js backend, PostgreSQL database with Drizzle ORM, and Stripe payment integration.
+The application features a React frontend with Express.js backend, PostgreSQL database with Drizzle ORM, and Razorpay payment integration.
 The system allows customers to browse products, place orders, and make payments, while also providing contact and newsletter subscription functionality.

 ## User Preferences